Physics prospects with the second oscillation maximum at Deep Underground Neutrino Experiment: Conclusion

 \section{Conclusion}

-The present study highlights the importance of second oscillation maximum in $\nu_\mu \to \nu_e$ channel and its impact on addressing the current unknowns in the neutrino oscillation physics.
-The accelerator-based long baseline neutrino program aims to constrain the parameters of the mixing matrix (or find deviations from the standard paradigm) through extremely precise measurements of flavour oscillations with systematic uncertanities well within percent level.
-The idea of exploring physics at tertiary maxima of $P_{\mu e}$ in the context of various experiments is of paramount importance as it allows for complete underpinning of the standard three flavour oscillation framework - particularly the unknown CP violating phase - since it allows us to study wide $L/E$ range (for a fixed baseline).
+The present study highlights the theoretical importance of the second oscillation maximum in the $\nu_\mu \to \nu_e$ oscillation channel and its impact on addressing the current unknowns in neutrino oscillations.
+The international accelerator-based long baseline neutrino program aims to constrain the parameters of the mixing matrix (or find deviations from the standard paradigm) through extremely precise measurements of flavour oscillations with systematic uncertanities well within the percent level.
+The idea of exploring physics at the second (and higher) maxima of $P_{\mu e}$ in the context of various experiments is of paramount importance as it allows for a complete underpinning of the standard three-flavour oscillation framework - particularly the unknown CP violating phase - since it allows us to study a wide $L/E$ range with fixed baseline experiments.

 In recent times, there has been an upsurge in activity relating to analyzing the role of second oscillation maximum in the context of ESS$\nu$SB (which covers the second oscillation maximum using a 2 GeV $5$ MW proton linac as a neutrino source and a Water Cherenkov detector placed at $\sim 500$ km away) and T2HKK both within and beyond the standard three flavour mixing paradigm~\cite{Baussan:2013zcy,Wildner:2015yaa,Blennow:2019bvl,Agarwalla_2014,Chakraborty_2019,Ghosh:2019sfi,Ghosh:2020vly,Choubey:2020dhw,Chakraborty:2020cfu}.
 The prospect of precision measurement of $\delta$ at MOMENT ($L = 150$ km) has also been studied in~\cite{Cao_2014,Tang:2019wsv}.
 In addition, the T2HKK~\cite{Hagiwara_2008} proposal measures the first and the second oscillation maxima with two detectors located at different sites.
 Therefore, it is timely to carry out a comprehensive study investigating the role of second oscillation maximum in the context of DUNE.